Dupont Plaza Hotel arson

-The Dupont Plaza Hotel arson was a fire that occurred on New Year's Eve, December 31, 1986, at the Hotel Dupont Plaza (now San Juan Marriott Resort & Stellaris Casino) in San Juan, the capital of the U.S. territory of Puerto Rico.

-The fire was set by three disgruntled employees of the hotel who were involved in a labor dispute with the owners.
-It claimed between 96 and 98 lives and caused 140 injuries.
-It is the most catastrophic hotel fire in Puerto Rican history and the second deadliest hotel fire in the history of the United States.
+On New Year's Eve, December 31, 1986, three disgruntled employees at the Dupont Plaza Hotel (now San Juan Marriott Resort & Stellaris Casino) in San Juan, Puerto Rico, intentionally set a fire.
+The employees (Héctor Escudero, Armando Jiménez, and José Rivera) were involved in a labor dispute with the owners.
+The fire killed between 96 and 98 people and injured 140 others.
+It is the most catastrophic hotel fire in Puerto Rican history and the second deadliest hotel fire in U.S. territory in history, after the Winecoff Hotel fire in Atlanta in 1946.